 Cleaning the inside of glass jars with very narrow necks is quite a challenge!
 We recently discovered two quick and easy house cleaning tips on how to get those hard-to-clean glass containers sparkling.

-Using uncooked rice, hot water, and a bit of dish soap does the trick.
+Using uncooked rice, hot water, and a bit of dish soap (if you’re looking to buy one, click here) does the trick.
 Combined with removing the sticky residue left after peeling off labels, the results are spotless and shining.
 Inside and out, quick, easy, and simple!

 There are two steps: removing sticky label residue and cleaning the inside of a jar: